overcode250204/overcode250204/README.md

 - Built secure RESTful APIs with **JWT**, **Spring Security**, and **Role-based Access Control**.
 - Applied the **Inbox-Outbox Pattern** with **Kafka** to ensure event consistency between services.

+### Team & Source Management
+- Managed the **source code structure**, ensuring consistency and best practices across all services.
+- Collaborated with other developers to **review code**, **resolve integration issues**, and **support debugging** across the project.
+- Provided technical guidance to teammates, helping maintain code quality and architectural consistency.

 ---

 ## Tech Stack